lralf10/Town-Star-Hub.github.io/README.md

 #### Basic Neighbor effects.

 Here is a simplistic approach of defining effects distribution as seen in Legacy game code (except the Step property).
-Note, we took the old objects and thus got stuck with old mechanics and the way these were encoded in properties in old objects.
+Note, we took the old objects and thus got stuck with old mechanics and the way these were encoded in properties.

 how this works: `ProximityDist` (here at 1) will define how far away the effect would reach (the radius), We start from exterior of that radius with effect of Zero, then go towards center and add 1 to each step (thus always incrementing the values towards the center).
 We added an additional property called  `ProximityEmitStep` to allow incrementing by another value then default 1.
 Thus, for `Rare Water Pump` we obtain 3 `Water Drum` at a distance of 1 (neighboring cells).